Claude Nowell

-Claude Rex Nowell (November 2, 1944 – January 29, 2008), also known as Corky King, Corky Ra, and Summum Bonum Amon Ra, was an American businessman and founder of Summum, a 501(c)(3), philosophical and religious organization that practices a modern form of mummification.
+Claude Rex Nowell (November 2, 1944 – January 29, 2008), also known as Corky King, Corky Ra, and Summum Bonum Amon Ra, was an American businessman and founder of Summum, a new religious movement that practices a modern form of mummification.

 Early life and education

 Nowell was born in Salt Lake City, Utah.
 When he was four years old, his parents divorced and he and his mother moved to Southern California.
 That same year (1948), his mother married Robert Williamson King and she had Claude's name legally changed to Claude Rex King.
 When he was young, Claude was given the nickname "Corky" which was how he was known to friends and family.

 Up until 1959, Nowell lived in Monrovia, California.
 Then his family moved to Tustin, California, where he graduated from Tustin High School in 1962.
 He went on to attend Orange Coast College in Costa Mesa and earned an Associate of Science in Construction Technology.
 Nowell moved back to Salt Lake City in 1964 and legally changed his name back to Claude Rex Nowell.

 He attended Brigham Young University and graduated from the University of Utah.